 They had a STEMFEST for youths.
 356 people attended with 29 vendors and 3 motivational speakers.
 STEMFEST showcased people who are working in the industry so that young people can understand the practical applications, which means they are more willing to go through the work.
 They partnered with a local YMCA for both the launch of the event, and to provide a year-long program.

-They also have very good descriptions of what they can use volunteers for, something that other partners might be able to use.
+They also had very good descriptions of what they could use volunteers for.
 For example, under Community Outreach Volunteer, they list out the tasks of staffing a table at events, assisting with special events and other tasks necessary to create awareness and educate the community about SDFF’s resources, services, volunteer programs, and upcoming events.
-Take a look at these descriptions at: https://sdfutures.org/volunteer/

 Gary credits going to Net Inclusion (which we encouraged him to attend) for motivating him to restructure SDFF around the aspects of digital inclusion.
 This was a gratifying success story for PBDD to learn about, and which coincidentally ties in with our next white paper topic: Sharing your Success Stories.